alexzgu/karaoke_subtitle_dataset/about/README.md

 <h2>Notes</h2>
 - Ran this from Arch Linux, so the commands might be different for other OSes.
+- Tools used:
+  - rust
-- requires yt-dlp, rust, and python
+  - python
+  - yt-dlp (optional: see below)

 <h2>Steps</h2>
 <h3>1.
 Create the below directories at project root:</h3>